Curriculum of Grade 12-XII | Chemistry | Subject Code:202 | 2076 | DOWNLOAD in PDF

 21.3 Explain nuclear reactions.

-21.4 Distinguish between nuclear fission and fusion reactions.
+21.4 Distinguish between nuclear fission and fusion

 21.5 Describe nuclear power and nuclear weapons.